from fastcore.test import test,test_eq,expect_failpyskills API

 Overview

 A plugin system allowing Python packages to register “skills” — units of LLM-usable functionality — via standard Python entry points.
-An LLM host (e.g. solveit) discovers available pyskills without importing them, reads lightweight descriptions via AST inspection, and selectively loads chosen pyskills into context.
+An LLM harness (e.g. solveit) discovers available pyskills without importing them, reads lightweight descriptions via AST inspection, and selectively loads chosen pyskills into context.

 Entry Point Convention